 Two other maps that are closely associated with the state geologic map are Map 61 and Map 63.
 Map 61 is an atlas of compilation maps used to prepare much of the state geologic map.
 It contains 624 black-and-white, 7.5-minute quadrangle maps printed at page size (1:62,500 scale) and a short text that explains map construction and reliability.
 For Map 63, the units on Map 1 were combined into 19 general rock types, and the contacts were generalized for a smaller (1:500,000) scale.

 Posters and Page-Size Maps: Three colorful posters and seven page-size maps are popular educational tools.
 Maps 65, 66, and 67 are 1:500,000-scale maps of the state showing shaded-relief, land-cover classifications, and geology draped over topography, respectively.
-They can be obtained from the bureau as rolled posters, and all three map posters may be downloaded as ZIP files that contain PDF images of the original publications and modified tabloid-size (1:1,350,000-scale) versions.
+Maps 66 and 67 are available as rolled posters, and all three map posters may be downloaded as ZIP files that contain PDF images of the original publications and modified tabloid-size (1:1,350,000-scale) versions.
 The page-size maps of Pennsylvania focus on popular geologic topics (e.g., physiographic regions or distribution of coal fields).
 These maps are indicated as “(page-size)” after their titles in the list below.

 Availability: If a title in the list below is an active link, then the report was prepared for online distribution.
 Depending on the type of map, clicking the link will initiate the download of a ZIP file, take you to a landing page (Map 1), or open a PDF (page-size map).
 In addition, several free maps are still in print and may be ordered from the Bureau of Topographic and Geologic Survey.
 In the list below, the titles of these maps are followed by a link to ordering instructions, where you should follow the instructions for free publications.

 The published printed copies of most maps can be borrowed from the Survey library or possibly from one of our repository libraries.
 If you are not near one of these libraries, you can go to a local library and ask the librarian to arrange an interlibrary loan.